-create-view name &key as column-list with-check-option database => as A symbolic SQL query expression.
+create-view name &key as column-list with-check-option database =>

-The name of the view as a string, symbol or SQL expression.
+name The name of the view as a string, symbol or SQL expression.

+database A database object which defaults to default-database.

+as A symbolic SQL query expression.

 column-list A list.

 with-check-option A Boolean.